riojosdev/100-days-of-code/log.md

 **Thoughts:** Completed the last few touches on the css illustration.
 Uploaded it to Codepen.
 And bragged about it on social media.
 The description part ws something new I did.
 Just a short storytelling.
 I wonder who is listening.

 **Link(s) to work**: [Micheal Jackson Thriller Costume](https://codepen.io/sreadyila/full/bGpJWrd)

+### Day 84: Oct 06, 2020

+**Today's Progress**: Learning Scroll Animation

+**Thoughts:** I stumbled upon a design called scrollyTelling.
+And that design was really cool, and different and I feel like it could be my thing.
+So I started doing a bit of tutorial on scrolling and animation so that I can design one!

+**Link(s) to work**: None